MehdiTaghizadehUVa/MFGNN_Flood/README.md

 ---

-## 📄 License
-Unless otherwise noted, this work is released under the **Apache-2.0** license (to align with NVIDIA Modulus usage).
-Adjust if your project uses a different license.

 ---

 ## 🙋 Support & Contact
 Questions or issues?
 Please open a GitHub issue.
-For paper‑related inquiries, contact the corresponding author listed in the manuscript.  fileciteturn0file0
+For paper‑related inquiries, contact the corresponding author listed in the manuscript.
-# MFGNN_Flood_Mapping